xaviermerino/ECE4551-Computer-Architecture/Lab0/README.md

 * Write your first program in ARMv6 Assembly

 ---

+#### Preparing your computer
+I am assuming you will be working with the computers provided in the lab.
+You are free to use your own laptop as long as you set it up properly to work with the Raspberry Pi.
+There are some steps we must follow to get it working.

+1. Go to this [link](https://support.apple.com/kb/DL999?viewlocale=en_US&locale=en_US) and download `Bonjour Print Services for Windows v2.0.2`
+2. Install Bonjour
+3. Go to this [link](https://cygwin.com/install.html) and download the 64-bit version of `Cygwin`.
+Read the installation notes provided in the website.
+4. Install Cygwin.
+During the installation process you can search for packages to be installed.
+Search for `openssh`.
+Mark it for installation and proceed.
+5. Once its done, open `Cygwin Terminal`

 #### Preparing the Pi
 Your Raspberry Pi should be ready to boot into `Raspbian`.
 It should have an SD card and be connected to the network through an Ethernet cable.
 Plug the power cord into the Pi and some LEDs will flash.
 Give it some time to boot (around a minute) and it will be ready for you.